 What language is spoken in Liberia?

 The official language of Liberia is English, which is uncommon in West Africa and a legacy of its founding by freed African Americans in the 19th century.
 Local Creole variants are also spoken.
-For travelers, this is an advantage: you'll understand each other more easily, although having data to translate or consult maps always helps.
+For travelers, this is an advantage: you'll understand each other more easily, though having data for translation or map consultation always helps.

 Is there good mobile coverage outside Monrovia?

-The best 4G coverage is in Monrovia and the main cities, with Orange and Lonestar Cell MTN as operators.
-In rural areas, jungle, and surf beaches, the signal is intermittent or non-existent.
-Download offline maps before leaving the capital and take advantage of accommodation WiFi to sync your messages.
+The best 4G coverage is in Monrovia and major cities, with Orange and Lonestar Cell MTN as operators.
+In rural areas, jungles, and surf beaches, the signal is intermittent or non-existent.
+Download offline maps before leaving the capital and use accommodation Wi-Fi to sync your messages.

-What currency is used and can I use my mobile to pay?
+What currency is used and can I use my phone to pay?

 The official currency is the Liberian dollar, although the US dollar is widely circulated.
-Payments are usually in cash; mobile doesn't replace physical money, but with data you can check exchange rates, locate ATMs, and communicate.
+Payments are usually in cash; your mobile doesn't replace physical money, but with data, you can check exchange rates, locate ATMs, and communicate.
 Carry cash in both currencies for daily use.

 Do I need to register to use the eSIM?

 No. The travel eSIM is purchased online without document registration, unlike the local Liberian SIM.
-You receive the QR by email, install it before leaving, and activate it upon arrival.
-It's the fastest way and without formalities in a country where finding and setting up a local SIM upon arrival can be complicated.
+You receive the QR by email, install it before you leave, and activate it upon arrival.
+It's the fastest way, without paperwork, in a country where finding and setting up a local SIM upon arrival can be complicated.

-Should I not confuse Liberia with the city in Costa Rica?
+Should Liberia not be confused with the city in Costa Rica?

 Correct, it's a common confusion.
 Liberia is also the name of a city in Costa Rica, but this plan is for the West African country with its capital in Monrovia.
-If you're traveling to Costa Rica, you'll need a different eSIM; always check the plan's destination before purchasing to avoid mistakes.
+If you are traveling to Costa Rica, you will need a different eSIM; always check the plan's destination before purchasing to avoid mistakes.

 Conclusion

-Liberia is an authentic, off-the-beaten-path destination, but its underdeveloped tourism means having internet depends on being well-prepared.
-An eSIM connects you as soon as you land in Monrovia, with a fixed price, no registration, and no reliance on local infrastructure.
+Liberia is an authentic and off-the-beaten-path destination, but its underdeveloped tourism means having internet depends on being well-prepared.
+An eSIM connects you from the moment you land in Monrovia, with a fixed price, no registration, and no reliance on local infrastructure.
 Get your eSIM ready before you fly and focus on discovering the country.